Stepmania + Pads + I-PAC = solid response times!

 Explanation of the way I wired DB9

-It is noted that Pin 7 is usually +5v power, and thus you shouldn’t wire a mame or DDR pads to ever go to Pin7 Just in case you DO hook it up to a retro PC.
-The only reason why I hook to Pin7 is to get an extra button out of it for my 4 player setup for (start,select) buttons.
-However, If I wanted to hook up a retro-joystick such as an atari or an amiga joystick, pin7 is harmless.
-Also, Sega Genesis joysticks will have limited usage of it’s buttons because they used a shift register circutry to sort of ‘MUX’ more buttons down one line.
+It is noted that Pin 7 is usually +5v power, and thus you shouldn’t wire a MAME or DDR pads to ever go to Pin7 Just in case you DO hook it up to a retro PC.
+The only reason why I hook to Pin7 is to get an extra button out of it for my 4 player setup for (start, select) buttons.
+However, If I wanted to hook up a retro joystick such as an atari or an amiga joystick, pin7 is harmless.
+Also, Sega Genesis joysticks will have limited usage of its buttons because they used a shift register circuitry to sort of ‘MUX’ more buttons down one line.

 |Pin Number||Action||PS2 Action|

 In this wiring I added pins 13-15 to the wiring system, Allowing us to hook up MAME style joysticks if we so desire for fighting arcade games or whatever else I want.
 Also, Note that R-Analog and L-Analog only reflect the buttons when you push down on the analog stick. the I-PAC controller is not capable of reading analog signals.

 Also when using this setup you will need some FULL VGA cables with all of the pins going from one side to the other. if the cable looks thin then chances are all of the ground pins are wired together in a VGA analog setup which case that will not work!
 To test this always perform a continuity check with your voltmeter.

 The exact name that china originally sold these under is “tournament hard pad dance” Since we had one of these in our possession at one point we did find the old pin-out paperwork for those who still have one of these in an operational state.

 8-Button China HardPad DB15 Pinout.